modelcontextstandard/docs/docs/Intro.md

 ### Zero Custom Protocol Overhead
 Forget new stacks with bugs and auth nightmares.
 MCS leverages battle-tested standards first like OpenAPI, REST, OAuth for instant compatibility, easier auditing, more security, and seamless integration into existing toolchains.

-### Plug & Play Security
+### Prompt Encapsulation
-Say goodbye to malicious servers (up to 8% on Github).
-MCS promotes sandboxed containers and explicit autostarts.
-Safer by design, no hidden risks.
-It utilizes existing software repositories for deployment, having built-in checksum verification inspired by apt or Maven for more trust already in mind.
-Also for prompts itself.
+Drivers encapsulate optimized prompts.
+Refined and tested for reliability across models, including emerging ones like Kimi K2 with its advanced tool-calling strengths.
+As a client developer, you get hands-off simplicity.
+Just plug in the driver, and it handles the details.
+No need for manual prompt tuning on your side.
+It's future-proof too with potential dynamic hubs using checksums to auto-load updated, high-performance versions for new models.
+Invest once in perfection, reap benefits endlessly.

 ### Autostart?
 Mostly Unnecessary, but Optional and Done right
 MCP treats autostart as a "feature", but it is a design flaw.
 STDIO forces it, leading to unnecessary processes and risks.
 With MCS, you don't need it in 99% of cases.
 Interfaces are already available via existing transports (e.g., your favorite weather API or our mcs-driver-filesystem-localfs binds local systems directly).
 No more Wrapper Server spin ups needed.
+Say goodbye to malicious servers (up to 8% on Github).

 ### Complementary to MCP, but Better
 MCP pioneered standardization, but MCS fixes its pitfalls.
 No mandatory wrappers and true modularity.
 It delivers the Plug & Play experience that MCP promised but rarely achieved without high effort.
 You Love MCP?
 No problem, wrap MCP Servers as MCS drivers for seamless migration (e.g. mcs-driver-mcp-stdio or mcs-driver-mcp-sse, share them and everyone can benefit without rewriting) .